smoonlee/oh-my-posh-profile/README.md

 #

 ### Configure PowerShell Execution Policy.
-If running script on a fresh installation of Windows, This MUST be run on PowerShell 5 and PowerShell 7.x
+If running the script on a fresh installation of Windows, This MUST be run on PowerShell 5 and PowerShell 7.x

 ```
 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned